scumquat/MedicalDeviceSecurity_Project_1/README.md

 | TTL Cable            | Converts USB to serial logic levels                               |
 | Arduino Leonardo     | Microcontroller with built-in USB and serial capabilities         |
 | State Machine        | System that cycles through defined states based on rules or input |

+## Implementation

+This project uses VSCode as well as the Arduino.IDE to program the Arduino Uno microcontroller, and also a TTL-USB Converter Cable.
+The Arduino is flashed with the StateMachine.ino script and the SerialChecker is ran through VSCode.

+<insert photo here<

+The digital serial port function is used in the .ino script.
+This allows the microcontroller to send data through the auxillary Tx/Rx pins to the computer.

+The connections are made as described above, indicating which state is active.
+In the command line of the digital serial monitor, the user may inpht an integer number from 0-2 to alter the next phase of the state machine, otherwise it will iterate through each state.
+Changes in the state machine are visible in the digital serial port.

+This should enable the user to write and read across multiple serial ports.
+This creates a semblance of a toolchain, wehre data is sent through one port, processed by the intermediary device, and read out of a different port.
+The same is true for sending.

+<insert another photo here